|Site Map | Bulletin Home | Temple University|

 To graduate from Temple with Honors, students must complete at least 60 hours toward their degrees in residence as matriculated students at Temple University.
-See Honors in the Academic Policies and Regulations section of the Bulletin.
+See Honors for Academic Achievement in the Academic Policies and Regulations section of the Bulletin.

-Advanced Placement and College Level Examination Program (CLEP) credits, and courses taken as a non-matriculated student at Temple, are posted on a student's record as transfer credit, but do not always count as transfer credits for determining a student's eligibility for the 45+ Transfer University Core.
+Credit for Prior Learning, including Advanced Placement, International Baccalaureate and College Level Examination Program (CLEP) credits, and courses taken as a non-matriculated student at Temple, are posted on a student's record as transfer credit, but do not always count as transfer credits for determining a student's eligibility for the 45+ Transfer University Core.
 See 45+ Transfer University Core in the Academic Programs section of the Bulletin.